 Because a stone can do so little, it provides a wonderful key to the rights with which God endowed us.
 About all a stone can do is passively defend the space it occupies.
 So we might say, just for a little mind trip, that a rock has a property right in its occupied territory, and that it defends that right with all its power.
 A diamond is pretty good at it.

 The point is that the property right of the stone is inherent, intrinsic, and inalienable.
-It is impossible to violate that right without doing some degree of violence to the stone.
-Let that sink in because a rock is a key to natural rights.
+It is impossible to infringe that right without violating the stone itself.
+A rock has a key to natural rights.

-It is impossible to violate the property right of a rock without doing violence to it.
-That is the essence of inalienability: you can’t separate the right from the rock.
+It is impossible to violate the natural rights of a rock without doing damage to it.
+That is the essence of inalienability: you either have a rock with rights or you have neither.